Don’t make this mistake with your pension

-If you opt out of a workplace pension, both you and your employer will stop making contributions to your pension pot.
-You won’t lose any money that’s already been put into your pension, but you won’t be able to draw this money out.
-What’s more, you could miss out on other benefits, such as life insurance cover, which some workplace pension schemes offer.
+If you opt out of a workplace pension, you and your employer will stop contributing to your pension pot.
+You won’t lose any money already put into your pension, but you won’t be able to access that money until you are 55.
+When you stop paying into your pension, you could miss out on other benefits, such as life insurance coverage, which some workplace pension schemes offer.

-If you choose to opt out of a workplace pension within one month of being enrolled, you’ll get back any money that you’ve paid into it.
-However, you won’t get back any contributions made by your employer.
-If you opt out of a workplace pension after you’ve been enrolled for more than a month, your funds will be held until you’re able to claim your pension (usually, at the age of 55).
+If you opt out of a workplace pension within one month of being enrolled, you’ll get back any money you’ve paid into it.
+However, you won’t get any contributions made by your employer.
+If you opt out of a workplace pension after being enrolled for more than a month, your funds will be held until you can claim your pension (usually at the age of 55).

 The long-term impact of pausing your pension

 Let’s look at some of the main reasons why you shouldn’t take a pension holiday.

 If you’re being paid £40,000 a year before you’re taxed, taking home an extra £1,600 (4%) from your annual contribution may sound tempting.
 But if you stop paying into a pension, you’ll actually end up losing money: you’ll miss out on your employer’s contribution and the government tax relief, too.

 Using a basic calculation*, those combined contributions over a year would have been £3,200 (8%).
 If that same amount were left in your pension for 30 years with steady growth, it would amount to £32,201.

 So that extra £1,600 that you’ve got – which should have been going into your pension pot – could take a huge chunk out of your retirement savings.
 And this could impact the type of life you enjoy in retirement.

 2: You may need to work for longer